AstitvaG/WatchParty/README.md

 - [ ] Deployment and Testing

 ### Known issues
-- [x] There is a de-sync in audio video stream from host
+- [x] There is a de-sync in the audio-video stream from the host
-- [x] When directly sharing a video, and either its src changes (ex. yt ads) or the video ends, transmission freezes
+- [x] When directly sharing a video, and either its src changes (ex. youtube ads) or the video ends, transmission freezes
-- [ ] Extension popup closes when share popup comes, thus link not copied.
+- [x] Extension popup closes when share popup comes, thus link not copied.
-- [x] Site on accessable even from within the same network
+- [x] Site on accessible even from within the same network
 - [ ] Still on HTTP, so extension can't be run on websites directly.
 - [ ] Noise in audio when stream changed multiple times